 He continued: "Over the season you get the amount of luck you deserve and I'm sure we'll deserve some luck in the future."

-Back-to-back defeats, in the Capital One Cup at home to Middlesbrough and against Aston Villa in the league, have placed pressure on manager Martin O'Neill and his players.
+Back-to-back defeats, in the Capital One Cup at home to Middlesbrough and against Aston Villa in the league,

 Goals in particular have been in short supply, with just six so far in the league, five of which have come from striker Steven Fletcher and the other an own goal by Newcastle United striker Demba Ba.